-I also use either wild California white sage or cultivated purple sage because I have both growing in my yard, but you can use regular sage — but be sure to use fresh sage, not dried.
+For the sage, I use either wild California white sage or regular garden sage because I have both growing in my yard.
+Be sure to use fresh sage, not dried.
 Also, it is important to brown the butter before adding the shallot because it imparts a nutty flavor you want with this dish.

 As for the cheese, I use pecorino.
 You can use parmesan or any good grating cheese.